Drummond's Appleton marching off to NWOSU

 She will be coached by ex-University of Oklahoma coach Jill Lancaster, who has 30-plus years of college experience.

-Appleton had participated in track since the eighth year, but she said this was the first year that she felt she was competitive.
+Appleton had participated in track since the eighth grade, but she said this was the first year that she felt she was competitive.
 She received additional coaching from ex-Oklahoma State product Wayne Hallmark.

-“I reached out for the extra help,'' she said.
-“Coach Hallmark helped me a lot.
-I wouldn't be where I am now if it wasn't for him,''

-Appleton said she hasn't any any major goals yet at NWOSU except “to be succesful.''
+Appleton said she hasn’t made any major goals yet at NWOSU except “to be successful.”

 She is looking eventually to throw 50 feet in the shot put and 145 feet in the discus.

-“I don't think there will be much of a difference except it being a college,'' Appleton said.
+“I don’t think there will be much of a difference except it being a college,” she said.
 “NWOSU has that homey feeling like it is here.
-I will be OK.''
+I will be OK.”

 Commented